 \section{Summary}

-This paper presents the first rest-frame near-IR (\simi1.1\,$-$\,3.5\micron) sub-arcsec analysis focusing the structure and physical properties of the three DSFGs and the LBG identified in the overdensity around the SMG GN20 at $z$\,\simi4.05.
-Concretely, JWST MIRI imaging in several filters, from F560W to F1800W, have been used to resolve, for the first time, their mature stellar population.
-The high angular resolution (\simi0.25\arcs) of the bluer filters (i.e., F560W and F770W) allows us to model their spatially-resolved stellar brightness distributions and study their non-parametric morphological indices.
-Finally, a rest-frame far-UV to millimetre SED-fitting analysis is carried out to derive the main physical properties of the sample (e.g., SFR, \Mstar, sSFR, $A_\mathrm{V}$).
+This paper presents the first rest-frame near-IR (\simi1.1\,$-$\,3.5\micron) sub-arcsec analysis on the morphology and physical properties for the three DSFGs and the LBG identified in the overdensity around the SMG GN20 at $z$\,\simi4.05.
+Concretely, JWST MIRI imaging in several filters, from F560W to F1800W, have been used to resolve, for the first time, the distribution of their mature stellar population.
+The high angular resolution (\simi0.25\arcs) of the bluer filters (i.e. F560W and F770W) allow us to model their spatially resolved stellar brightness distributions and study their non-parametric morphological indices.
+Finally, a rest-frame far-UV to millimetre SED-fitting analysis is carried out to derive the main physical properties of the sample (e.g. SFR, \Mstar, sSFR, $A_\mathrm{V}$).
 The main results of this study are as follows.